Foreign law and lawyers in Australia

 - QLD – Legal Practitioners Admissions Board

-- SA - Board of Examiners
+- SA – Law Society of South Australia Board of Examiners

 - TAS – Board of Legal Education

-- VIC - Board of Examiners
+- VIC – Victorian Legal Admissions Board

 - WA – Legal Practice Board of Western Australia

-Practicing Certificate Issuing Authorities
+Practising Certificate Issuing Authorities

 - ACT – ACT Law Society or ACT Bar Association